svakulenk0/ODExploration_data/README.md

 ## Annotations

-The transcripts are manually annotated with the message types (intents/responses) and the speaker identifier (Expert/User).
+The transcripts are manually annotated with the dialog act types (intents/responses) and the speaker identifier (agent/User).
 The new lines separators were inserted within the same message to indicate the spans of text with different message types.

 Annotation template: message_type>speaker_turn>message
 e.g. greeting>E>Hi?

-We differentiate between 15 different message types, which correspond to the basic  operations available for data exploration.
+We differentiate between 15 different dialog act types, which correspond to the basic  operations available for data exploration.

-1. Message types produced by **both** (user and expert) are in range:
+1. Dialog acts used by **both** Seeker and Intermediary:

         * greeting(), indicates common start of the conversation, e.g. "hello"
         * confirm(), explicitly confirms the direction for exploration